Is Carnegie Mellon a Good School?

 It’s important to note that while Pittsburgh is not the safest place in the US, the campus of Carnegie Mellon is relatively safe.
 However, it doesn’t mean that no violence or crime happens there.

-For instance, in 2019, the school reported to the authorities 132 safety-related incidents involving students while they were on campus.
+For instance, the school reported to the authorities 132 safety-related incidents involving students while they were on campus.

 What Famous People Went to Carnegie Mellon?

 Various popular and successful people went to or graduated from Carnegie Mellon.

 These days, many Carnegie Mellon alumni are company presidents, CEOs, managers, investors, scientists, politicians and Nobel Prize winners.
 Some former Carnegie Mellon students are now athletes, artists, actors and filmmakers.

 There are many ways to get an idea of how exceptional a school is.
 In some instances, taking a look at how its graduates are faring in life can give you a glimpse of what sort of future you can have after graduating from it.

 Because Carnegie Mellon is one of the top-ranking schools in the US, it doesn’t come as a surprise why the names of many of its former students ring a bell.